Using the PWM Driver Wildcard

-Two of the PWM input signals on the PWM Input Header are looped back to the PDQ Board's timer input pins so that as PWM pulses are produced they may simultaneously be counted.
+Two of the PWM input signals on the PWM Input Header may be looped back to the PDQ Board's timer input pins so that as PWM pulses are produced they may simultaneously be counted.
 That capability is useful when the PWM Driver Wildcard is used to drive stepper motors.
-PWM signal PP0 is connected through a 1kΩ resistor to input capture signal PT0 by installing a 1kΩ resistor at location R10, and PP1 may similarly be connected to PT1 by installing a 1kΩ resistor at location R11.
+PWM signal PP0 may be connected to input capture signal PT0 by installing a 1kΩ resistor at location R10, and PP1 may similarly be connected to PT1 by installing a 1kΩ resistor at location R11.

 The PWM outputs do not switch instantaneously, but require a little time to turn ON and OFF, ultimately limiting the maximum frequency of operation.
 Further, there are slight differences in turn ON and turn OFF delays, resulting in a small error in the duty cycle produced.
 In general, you can switch high currents efficiently and accurately at frequencies up to 100 KHz.
 At that frequency the duty cycle error is of the order of 1%.
 (It is less than 0.1% at 10 KHz.)

 For more information, consult this detailed analysis of the PWM output switching delays and slew rate.

 High frequency, high current PWM signals are notorious for radiating noise – EMI or electromagnetic interference.
 Consequently it's essential that if you use PWM currents to control internal or external devices, you must wire connections to those devices in a way that minimizes radiated noise.
 In general, single point grounding and the use of shielded twisted pair cable are essential to preventing EMI, as detailed in Preventing PWM Noise.